 Doctoral programs in art therapy are not as common as master's degree programs, and require students to have a master's degree in art therapy before admittance.
 Additionally, candidates must have experience as an art therapist.
 Both professional and research doctoral programs in art therapy take 2-3 years to complete.

 - Administration and leadership skills

 Research doctoral programs focus more on preparing students to conduct original research and teach at the collegiate level.
-Many programs require a comprehensive exam, and some require either a dissertation or a special culminating project.
-Some programs require a practicum as well.
+Common requirements are a comprehensive exam, a dissertation or special culminating project and a practicum, depending on the school.